 e.
 Show evidence that the employer of the licensed practical nurse is aware that the nurse intends to serve on the Board.

-(3) A public member appointed by the Governor shall not be a provider of health services or employed in the health services field.
-No public member appointed by the Governor or person in the public member's immediate family as defined by G.S.
+(3) A public member shall not be a licensed nurse or licensed health care professional or employed by a health care institution, health care insurer, or a health care professional school.
+No public member or person in the public member's immediate family as defined by G.S.
 90-405(8) shall be currently employed as a licensed nurse or been previously employed as a licensed nurse.

 (4) The nurse practitioner, nurse anesthetist, nurse midwife, or clinical nurse specialist member shall be recognized by the Board as a registered nurse who meets the following criteria: